algesten/xq/README.md

 ```

-At the point when all incoming streams have a value (stream 2 being
+At the point when all incoming streams have a value (stream2 being
-the last), both stream 1 and stream 3 have taken other values.
+the last), both stream1 and stream3 have taken other values.
 Hence
 the snapshot when it resolves is the `current` state `[a2,b1,c3]`.

 ## Interoperability with other .then-ables